Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/index.md

 toc: false
 ---

-Kong for Kubernetes Enterprise is a deployment of {{site.ee_gateway_name}} onto Kubernetes with an ingress controller, which is responsible for configuring Kong.
-A Kubernetes ingress controller is a proxy that exposes Kubernetes services from applications (e.g., Deployments, ReplicaSets) running on a Kubernetes cluster to client applications running outside of the cluster.
+Kong for Kubernetes Enterprise is a deployment of {{site.ee_gateway_name}} onto Kubernetes as an ingress controller.
+A Kubernetes ingress controller is a proxy that exposes Kubernetes services from applications (e.g., Deployments, StatefulSets) running on a Kubernetes cluster to client applications running outside of the cluster.
 The intent of an ingress controller is to provide a single point of control for all incoming traffic into the Kubernetes cluster.

 For example, here's a common use case: an application deployed to Kubernetes exposes an API that needs to be used by Web or mobile-client applications or services in another cluster.
 It uses a Kubernetes ingress controller, which can secure and manage traffic according to various policies that can be changed on the fly based on the use case and application.